 What are the qualities of a good Scrum Master?

 One of the situations related to the Scrum Master that especially surprises me is when we want to put “anybody” in this role or even have a rotating Scrum Master.
 Imagine a rotating developer, a rotating tester or a rotating project manager changing every month!

 Like any other job, the Scrum Master needs specific skills and qualities.
 Without being comprehensive, and going beyond the Scrum and Agile knowledge and skills, here is a list of what I think are the most important qualities of a Scrum Master:

-- He adheres to Agile and Scrum values (he has an Agile mind).
+- Adheres to Agile and Scrum values (has an Agile mind).

-- He knows how to give and receive feedback.
+- Knows how to give and receive feedback.

-- He knows to adapt without touching to the heart of Scrum and Agility.
+- Knows to adapt without touching to the heart of Scrum and Agility.

 There are many other human qualities helping the Scrum Master to operate changes in organizations.
 For a Scrum Master, the goal is not to possess all of them, but to do what is necessary to improve; be it through training, coaching, participation to Agile events or any other tool allowing him or her to get better…